Folkor1/CI_PP5_GoldenCoin/README.md

 ### Cart

 - Cart page is accessible from the navbar.
-- Coins summary can be seen on the cart page: coins info, price, quantuty, delivery fee, subtotal and grand total.
+- Coins summary can be seen on the cart page: coins info, price, quantity, delivery fee, subtotal and grand total.
 - Coins amount can be adjusted or removed; if the coin is unique then it can be only removed.
 - Covered by user stories 9, 10